KaiW96/Backend_Coding_Challenge/README.md

 ## Export to CSV:
 In the view inventory page, click on the Export button to get the data of the selected product.
-A csv file will be created in the current directory and the user will be redirected to the main menu.
+A csv file will be created in the current directory.
 Below is a screen shot of product 7 data exported in a csv format.
 <img width="725" alt="export" src="https://user-images.githubusercontent.com/77874716/149861486-91bb0381-286b-492c-862d-35d8a170bcda.PNG">